 Meet the band

-Jamie has performed rock, funk and jazz in bands most of her adult life and currently performs with The Walrus and the Holmes Shea Band.
-This is her first foray into the world of Country music and she was inspired to form Pacific Twang by the gorgeous harmonies of Dolly Parton, Emmy Lou Harris and Linda Rondstadt in the group Trio.
+Jamie has performed rock, funk and jazz in bands most of her adult life and is in The Walrus and the Holmes Shea Band.
+This is her first foray into the fabulous world of Country music and she formed Pacific Twang inspired by the gorgeous harmonies of Dolly Parton, Emmy Lou Harris and Linda Rondstadt in the group Trio.

 Thrilled to have such an amazing group of musicians to work with, Jamie is also excited to have a great reason to wear her collection of cowboy boots.

 Sharon grew up singing gospel and country in her hometown of Calgary, Alberta.
 Her passion for music is expressed in groups where there is an opportunity for creating beautiful harmonies and sharing in the performing spirit.
 She is a songwriter and plays piano. as well as singing within duo and trio collaborations including Free Harmony, Threefer and High Spirits.

 Being in a country music band has been a long time goal and Sharon is thrilled with Pacific Twang.

 Carr grew up in a musical family where there was always a piano, guitar or organ around, so it was natural that he learned to play music at an early age.
 By sixteen he formed his first band and has been performing ever since in numerous genres, including rock, country, jazz, pop, rhythm and blues…and after spending over 25 years on Maui, a bit of Hawaiian too.

 Currently involved in The Fantasy Band, the Carr Parker duo and the Cruise Brothers, Carr found opportunity to play with this talented group of musicians too good to pass up - especially if he ever wanted to dust off the ukulele again.

 Final note: Even though banjo pickin’ is often heard in country music (Carr actually owns two of them) he is prohibited by a court order to play them within two miles of any living being.